MrNums/new.RoboChargers.io/DATA_MANAGEMENT.md

 ### 📸 Adding Photo Galleries (Optional)

 Blog posts can include a photo gallery that displays below the video (if present).
-The gallery shows images in a responsive grid layout.
+You can manually control how each image is displayed.

 **Adding Gallery Images:**
 1. Place photos in `client/public/images/BlogPhotos/` folder